top of page

 8. Designing ideas for implementation

-9. Creating & testing prototypes
+9. Create & test prototypes

-10. Obtaining feedback on the prototype
+10. Obtain feedback on the prototype

 11. Determining the next/first steps

-12. Developing a roadmap
+12. Derive a roadmap

-Alive Peschke
+Alice Peschke

 Alice is a coach & consultant for Inner Work, New Work & Leadership.